Microgreens Guide – What Are Microgreens?

 When Do I Harvest Microgreens?

 Your nourishing, tasty greens should be ready to harvest between 14 and 21 days after planting, depending on the species.
 Some seeds such as lettuce are quicker to shoot up than beetroot for example.
 You can use the height as a guide for harvesting.
-The perfect time to harvest your seedlings is when they are between 1.5 and 2.5 inches tall and have just started to develop their first “true leaves”.
+The perfect time to harvest your seedlings is when they are between 1.5 and 2.5 inches tall.
+At this time they have just started to develop their first “true leaves”.
 This will be the second set of leaves that appear, the first ones are the cotyledons, which aren’t really leaves.
 The true leaves will be a different shape to the first leaves that appear.

 You can also harvest your seedlings according to your personal taste.
 As a microgreens guide, when it’s close to harvest time try picking a little sample from your tray.
 Make a note each day of how the taste and texture are different.
 You can then use your notes as a guide for when to harvest your plants for preferential taste.

 When it comes to harvesting your crop then you need to use a pair of clean and sharp scissors.
 It’s worth investing in a pair that you can keep aside especially for harvesting your baby greens.
 Use the scissors to cut your greens just above the soil line.
 Many seed strains will regrow several times, however, the second growth is usually a bit slower and the taste will be slightly different.
 To encourage regrowth then it’s recommended that you leave a long stem when harvesting.